 Have you ever experienced ringing in your ears?
 It might be from a condition called tinnitus – a term used to determine if there is something wrong with your ears.
-Home remedies for tinnitus can give you some relief.
+Home remedies for tinnitus can give you some relief like other natural home remedies.

 Home Remedies for Tinnitus